Rycoff/Cap/README.md

 ## 5. Lessons Learned

-How to identify and exploit an Insecure Direct Object Reference (IDOR) vulnerability.
+- How to identify and exploit an Insecure Direct Object Reference (IDOR) vulnerability.
-How packet capture files can reveal sensitive information when insecure protocols such as FTP are used.
+- How packet capture files can reveal sensitive information when insecure protocols such as FTP are used.
-How to analyze network traffic using Wireshark.
+- How to analyze network traffic using Wireshark.
-The risks of transmitting credentials in cleartext.
+- The risks of transmitting credentials in cleartext.
-How Linux capabilities can introduce privilege escalation opportunities.
+- How Linux capabilities can introduce privilege escalation opportunities.
-How the cap_setuid capability can be abused to obtain root privileges.
+- How the cap_setuid capability can be abused to obtain root privileges.

+## 6. Mitigation Recommendations

+The compromise resulted from an Insecure Direct Object Reference (IDOR) vulnerability that allowed unauthorized access to another user's packet capture files.
+Sensitive credentials stored in plaintext were exposed, enabling initial access.
+Privilege escalation was then achieved through the misuse of Linux capabilities.

+To mitigate these issues, the following actions are recommended:

+- Implement proper authorization checks on all resources to ensure users can only access data they own.
+- Adopt the principle of least privilege when designing web application functionality and access controls.
+- Avoid storing or transmitting credentials in plaintext.
+Use encrypted communication protocols and secure credential management practices.
+- Regularly review packet capture files and logs to ensure sensitive information is not exposed.
+- Audit Linux capabilities assigned to binaries and remove unnecessary privileges.
+- Perform periodic security assessments to identify authorization flaws and privilege escalation vectors.

+Implementing these recommendations will help prevent unauthorized access to sensitive information and reduce the impact of privilege escalation vulnerabilities.